 Students who are on academic or disciplinary probation in another university will have their cases reviewed individually by Truett McConnell University.
 A letter of appeal and a letter of recommendation must be submitted.
 Additional documentation may be required.
-Transfer students who are admitted through the appeals process are not eligible to transfer any grade below "C".
 If a student's appeal for enrollment is granted, the student will enter Truett McConnell University on academic and/or disciplinary probation.

-Transfer students may receive credit for general education courses in which the student has earned a C- or better at a regionally accredited institution with the exception of BI 101: Concepts in Biology and ES 100: Physical Well Being for which no transfer credit will be awarded.
-Transfer students may receive credit for all other courses (including Major courses) that are no more than seven (7) years old and in which the student has earned a C- or better at a regionally accredited institution.
+Transfer students may receive credit for general education courses in which the student has earned a C- or better at a regionally accredited institution with the exception of BI 101: Concepts in Biology for which no transfer credit will be awarded.
+Transfer students may receive credit for all other courses (including Major courses) that are no more than seven (7) years old and in which the student has earned a C- or better at a regionally accredited institution, unless specified by the degree requirements.
 Credits are transferred, but no grades.
 Only credits earned at Truett McConnell University are computed into the institutional grade point average.

 Transfer credits will be awarded at the level the course is offered at Truett McConnell University if the course content is equivalent.
 General elective credit may be awarded at the appropriate level for courses not offered at Truett McConnell University.
 No credit will be awarded for developmental or remedial courses.
-Some degree programs may have additional requirements please see program of choice for specific transfer credit requirements.
+Some degree programs may have additional requirements; please see the degree program of choice for specific transfer credit requirements.